 When exploring Lassen Volcanic National Park and hiking Lassen Peak, we decided to also hike Bumpass Hell, one of the park’s most well-known attractions.
 Bumpass Hell was named after Kendall Vanhook Bumpass, who stumbled on this area in the late 1800s while he was hiking.
 It is called Bumpass Hell because he fell in one of the steam geysers and ended up losing a leg.
 This is a geothermal area that has many steam vents that continuously pour out steam and sulfur gases from the molten lava, which is running five miles below.
 The forest ranger there told us some of the water is so acidic it is like stomach acid.
-This is a beautiful hike though and read on for all the information
+This is a beautiful hike though, read on for all the information.

 - 3 miles round trip

 - I did this hike in 2011 and 2020

 Here is a video I made of the trail in 2020.

 The hike to this area is 3 miles round trip and should be relatively easy for most people.
 The Bumpass Hell area is certainly something that should be experienced in the park.
 Even though you have to smell the sulfur, the site is unlike anything you have seen in California.